 - I work with Branko Kerkez in the Real-Time Water Systems Lab.

-- My research seeks to manage stormwater including its pollutants without exponential costs and to hedge impacts from climate change, we can leverage recent technological advances, such as sensors and real-time data algorithms, to enable the next generation of autonomous water systems.
+- To manage stormwater and its pollutants without exponential costs, we can leverage recent technological advances, such as sensors and real-time data algorithms, to enable the next generation of autonomous water systems.

 - Coordinated, autonomous stormwater systems will use sensors and actuators to adapt watersheds to individual storms, reducing flooding and maximizing treatment through real-time monitoring and control at the system-scale.

-- Investigating fundamental knowledge gaps of autonomous systems water resources, environmental engineering, control theory, system system, and machine learning.
+- Investigating fundamental knowledge gaps of autonomous systems water resources, environmental engineering, control theory, system system, and signal processing.

 - Developing an interdisciplinary, integrated systems framework for autonomous water system.